dan-fritchman/Thesis/content.md

 Analog and custom circuits have accordingly long been acknowledged as a bottleneck in the IC design process.
 In the author's anecdotal experience, analog efforts tend to produce (notably crude) designer productivity metrics (e.g. transistor-count per designer-month) on the order of 100-1000x lower than their digital peers.
 This may be, and in the author's opinion is likely to be, the bottleneck to the post-Moore era.
 Many other research efforts, including many substantial sources of inspriation here, endeavor to further raise the productivity and abstraction-level of the digital flow.
 This work focuses on analog and custom circuits.

-## Dad, When We Grow Up, Can We Be Software ?
+## When We Grow Up, Can We Be Software?

 While digital IC design productivity outpaced its analog brethren decades ago, it pales in comparison to a closely adjacent field: software.
 One dramatic change over the same timeframe: the "as a service" (SaaS) distribution model has made many software libraries dramatically easier to integrate.
 In the service-based model, library-level code is not distributed to its users.
 Instead it is used to enable network-based API calls to an author-managed server.